Agents¶

 - search # Document search

-- read_file # Read files
+- text_editor # View and edit files

-- execute_command # Execute shell commands
+- bash # Execute shell commands

 Instructions¶